better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Overview

 Radicle basically uses Git as a database.
-This means everything is stored in a single Git monorepo that is read and written from via the Upstream client.
+This means everything is stored in a single Git monorepo that is read and written from via a Radicle client, like the CLI.
 Our Git implementation was devised to create an incentive for the seeder to provide all data necessary to resolve and verify a repository, while reducing latency by eliminating gossip queries and git fetches as much as possible.